 Today rural communities are increasingly exploring worker owned cooperatives as a tool for economic development and community asset creation.
 Throughout the United States, worker cooperatives in rural communities are:

 - Anchoring downtown revivals, like Ad Astra Coffee and Books in Salina, Kansas, and Blue Scorcher Bakery in Astoria, Oregon.

 - Providing access to critical services like Cooperative Care of Wisconsin, and Circle of Life Cooperative in Washington who provide high quality home care to seniors.

-- Keeping jobs in their communities through the conversion of privately held businesses with retiring owners to cooperatives, like Select Machine in Kent, Ohio, and Island Employee Cooperative in Maine.
+- Keeping jobs in their communities when owners retire, through the conversion of those businesses to cooperatives, like Select Machine in Kent, Ohio, and Island Employee Cooperative in Maine.

-Thanks to support from USDA Rural Development, CHS Foundation and The Cooperative Foundation, the Democracy at Work Institute's National Center for Worker Cooperative Enterprise is able to support rural communities in building cooperative economies and shaping their own futures through the following programs:
+With support from USDA Rural Development, the Democracy at Work Institute's National Center for Worker Cooperative Enterprise is able to support rural communities in building cooperative economies and shaping their own futures through the following programs:

 Cooperative Business Transition Planning

 Rural small business owners face special challenges when seeking to sell their business, often finding a lack of interested buyers or buyers more interested in the equipment than the business and its employees.
 Rather than selling to a local competitor, who might close the company down, or to an investor, who may scrap the jobs and move the factory overseas, business owners can choose to sell to their employees, creating a worker owned cooperative that compensates them for their years of labor and leaves a lasting legacy in their communities.

 The Democracy at Work Network works with these business owners and with rural economic development organizations to:

 - Promote cooperative business transitions to business owners